tgrabus/devboosterkit/templates/modules/key_vault/secret/_header.md

 # Azure Key Vault Secret Module

 This module creates and manages individual secrets within an Azure Key Vault.
-The module provides a standardized approach to secret lifecycle management with configurable value change handling and expiration policies.
+Based on Azure Verified Modules (AVM), it provides standardized secret lifecycle management with support for both Terraform-managed and externally-managed secret values.

-The module supports both scenarios where Terraform manages the secret value completely and scenarios where the secret value is managed externally (e.g., rotated by applications or external systems) while Terraform manages the secret metadata.

-## Features

-This module provides Key Vault secret functionality with the following capabilities:

-- Value change handling with ignore_changes lifecycle option
-- Support for external secret value management
-- Versionless secret URI generation for stable references

 ## Usage

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

-### Example - Basic Secret Management
+### Example - Ignore value changes

-This example shows the most basic usage of the module for creating secrets in a Key Vault.
 ```terraform
 module "api_secret" {
   source = "./modules/key_vault/secret"